DeviaVir/zenbot/README.md

 ### About the default strategy

 - The default strategy is called `trend_ema` and resides at `./extensions/trend_ema`.
-- defaults to using a 1h period, but you can override this with adding e.g. `--period=15m` to the `sim` or `trade` commands.
+- Defaults to using a 1h period, but you can override this with adding e.g. `--period=15m` to the `sim` or `trade` commands.
-- computes the 34-period EMA of the current price, and calculates the percent change from the last period's EMA to get the `trend_ema_rate`
+- Computes the 34-period EMA of the current price, and calculates the percent change from the last period's EMA to get the `trend_ema_rate`
-- considers `trend_ema_rate >= 0` an upwards trend and `trend_ema_rate < 0` a downwards trend
+- Considers `trend_ema_rate >= 0` an upwards trend and `trend_ema_rate < 0` a downwards trend
+- Filters out low values (whipsaws) by `neutral_rate`, which when set to `auto`, uses the standard deviation of the `trend_ema_rate` as a variable noise filter.
 - Buys at the beginning of upwards trend, sells at the beginning of downwards trend
-- Can be prone to "whipsaws" when the EMA rate oscillates around 0.
+- If `oversold_rsi` is set, tries to buy when the RSI dips below that value, and then starts to recover (a counterpart to `--profit_stop_enable_pct`, which sells when a percent of profit is reached, and then dips)
 - The bot will always try to avoid trade fees, by using post-only orders and thus being a market "maker" instead of a "taker".
 Some exchanges will, however, not offer maker discounts.

 ### Option tweaking tips